Kenan Sahin Dean, MIT School of Humanities, Arts, and Social Sciences

 In the MIT News announcement of Dean Nobles's appointment, President L. Rafael Reif wrote: “To tackle our global challenges — from water and food scarcity and climate change to digital learning, innovation, and human health — we need ambitious new answers from science and engineering.
 But because these challenges are rooted in culture, economics, and politics, meaningful solutions must reflect the wisdom of these domains, too.
 Professor Nobles offers us a vision of the humanities, arts, and social sciences as the human stage on which our scientific and technical solutions have purpose and meaning.
 We are fortunate that she will bring to the deanship such an expansive worldview.”

-Nobles is a graduate of Brown University, where she majored in History.
+Nobles is a graduate of Brown University where she majored in History.
 She received her MA and PhD in Political Science from Yale University.
 Nobles has held fellowships at Boston University's Institute for Race and Social Division and Harvard University's Radcliffe Center for Advanced Study.
-She has served on the editorial boards of Polity, American Political Science Review, and currently serves on the editorial board of Perspectives on Politics.
+She has served on the editorial boards of Polity, American Political Science Review, and Perspectives on Politics journals.
+Nobles has also been involved in faculty governance at MIT and beyond, serving as the Associate Chair of the MIT Faculty from 2007–2009 and Vice-President of the American Political Science Association, 2013-14.

 About The Politics of Official Apologies